-6. Financial Report Semantics and Dynamics Theory
+6. Conceptual Model Articulated by Financial Report Semantics and Dynamics Theory

 The next section summarizes many of the axioms, theorems, and ethics in a narrative that summarizes the Financial Report Semantics and Dynamics Theory in a more readable form using basic examples.
+This section forms a conceptual model of a financial report.
 This narrative is intended to be as terse and precise as possible.